-The uTorrent Client app is available in the Windows Store for purchase ($2) and while it does not work as the desktop program, it is however a great manager for your torrents.
-I works similarly to the uTorrent Remote app for Android and it allows users to connect to the computer they are running uTorrent and see the progress of their downloads.
+The uTorrent Client app is available in the Windows Store for purchase ($2) and while it does not work as the desktop program, it is, however, a great manager for your torrents.
+It works similarly to the uTorrent Remote app for Android and it allows users to connect to the computer they are running uTorrent and see the progress of their downloads.

-Also, it allows you to pause, resume or stop torrents that are in your list but it goes one step further, allowing users to add torrents to the download list.
-By right clicking in the app, from the menu at the bottom of the screen, you can add torrents to the list and they will be downloaded on the computer that you have the desktop app installed on.
+Also, it allows you to pause, resume or stop torrents that are on your list but it goes one step further, allowing users to add torrents to the download list.
+By right-clicking in the app, from the menu at the bottom of the screen, you can add torrents to the list and they will be downloaded on the computer that you have the desktop app installed on.

 The UI of the app is very simple and well designed, with all the elements in the right places you can easily navigate through all your torrents.
 The process of adding a new server (in this case the server is the computer running the desktop app) is also very simple and the user has only three fields to fill out:

 - Name – You can name your server as you wish.
 This comes in handy when you want to manage more than one computer from the app.